Acquiring and developing skills

 “Recently, we’ve been walking in the Basque region, to Cadiz and the cities of Southern Andalusia, on an Italian opera tour and travelling in Japan.”

-For those interested in overseas travel and other cultures, this is a pleasant way, over afternoon tea, to enjoy hearing travel experiences from a variety of people from inside and outside U3A.
+For those interested in overseas travel and other cultures, this is a pleasant way to enjoy hearing travel experiences from a variety of people from inside and outside U3A.
 Now meeting in a larger venue, there's a greater opportunity for new members.
-Meets: Board Room, Fendalton Library on the last Friday, 1.30 pm.
+Meets: on the last Friday of the month at 1.30 pm.
 Convenor: Shona, 351 5520